General

 Define IT Costs: Key Components and Considerations

-In today’s digital landscape, comprehending the cost of it is crucial for effective budgeting and operational efficiency.
+In today’s digital landscape, comprehending the cost of IT is crucial for effective budgeting and operational efficiency.
 Cybersecurity, in particular, stands out as a pressing concern for healthcare organizations.
 With cyber threats escalating, CFOs must navigate a complex environment where every dollar spent can significantly impact their organization’s resilience and compliance.

 Software Costs: These expenses cover purchasing, licensing, and maintaining software applications, such as operating systems and productivity tools.
 Notably, software spending is projected to rise by 14% in 2025, reaching approximately $1.23 trillion, reflecting a strategic shift towards scalable digital solutions.